LGro/reunicorn-website/content/en/interop.md

 translationKey: interop
 ---

+# Interoperability {.title .is-2}

-If you would like to build your own Coagulate compatible app, this page should contain all of the necessary specification.
+If you would like to build your own Veilid based Coagulate compatible app, this page should contain all of the necessary specification.
 However, we would encourage you to propose extensions or changes to Coagulate before setting up independent projects, to focus efforts on a coherent solution.
 If you are for example interested in creating a desktop or web app, the existing Flutter code base is a great starting point, let's discuss your plans in an [issue](https://github.com/LGro/coagulate/issues).

-## Sharing Schema
+## Sharing Schema {.title .is-3}

 This schema describes the main payload encountered during a sharing relationship between two Coagulate users.
 In the following text, we consider the author of the payload following this schema on one hand, and the other as the recipient.